The Limits of Conscious Awareness

 Wilson even argues that “people’s reasons about their own responses are as much conjectures as their reasons for other people’s responses […] The amount of information we have produces a misleading feeling of confidence” about the causes of our own behavior.
 We may think we know why we acted a certain way, but in reality we do not; whatever reason we have to explain what we did was simply invented by our mind.

-Many philosophers from Descartes to Hume and Wittgenstein took it for granted that our sensations and feelings are what we believe them to be, that there is no reason to doubt them.
+Many philosophers from Descartes to Hume and Wittgenstein took it for granted that our thoughts and feelings are what we perceive them to be, that there is no reason to doubt them.
 Wilson argues that this assumption is wrong – and that it has persisted for two reasons: the measurement problem and the theory problem.

 “The measurement problem is that even if people can be wrong about their feelings in principle, we have no way of knowing if and when this is the case, because we do not have a pipeline to people’s feelings that is independent of their self-reports.
 The theory problem is the question of how and why the mind would be organized in such a way that people can be wrong about their feelings.”

-Wilson suggests that knowledge about the origin of our feelings sometimes emerges from clues derived from our behavior.
+While we have no direct access to our unconscious mind, Wilson suggests that clues about the origin of our feelings can sometimes be derived from our behavior.
 He provides the following example for this:

 Wilson argues that “it is often better to deduce the nature of our hidden minds by looking outward at our behavior and how others react to us, and come up with a good narrative.
 We must be like biographers of our own lives, distilling our behavior and feelings into a meaningful and effective narrative.”